thom4parisot/thom4.net/source/_posts/2014/future.md

 Groups and communities.

+## Connecting / Disconnecting

+Connecting with what we've been deviated by being in long-journey commute urban world.
+Not much time except for consuming.

+World is living in an improved human condition.
+Kings have changed.
+They are not ruling us.
+We are buying from them.
+So there is no reason for them to change this bound with us.
+And also because they have few choice to survive.

+## Long term

+Love the BBC Three move.
+It's a 10 years plan.
+At a cost, but a short term cost for long term result.

 ## Coming Back

 Maybe.
 Later.
 When it will be the good moment and when I’ll want it.
 Which is far from being the case.